cleric-sh/cleric/packages/yarn-project-references/src/article.md

 the repository.
 We can check whether the `process.cwd()` contains a yarn.lock, and if it doesn't progressively walk up through parents to find the root folder.

+## Iterating all typescript workspaces

+Using `getWorkspaces` we can get step through each workspace and check for a tsconfig.json.

+If it has a tsconfig, we can load it as JSON and get any existing project references that might exist.

+Some tsconfigs are annotated with comments, or trailing commas, so for compatibility, we can use the `json5` npm package to parse it, which has looser rules than `JSON.parse`.

+## Load the project's package dependencies

+Next, we need to know which workspace packages the project has referenced.
+We can compare the `dependencies` and `devDependencies` lists in `package.json` to the package names we have in our workspaces.

+We can use `json5` to load the `package.json` file too, and iterate each list of deps, checking for matches.